Casuarina glauca

-Swamp sheoak is a wet-site tolerant tree native to Australia, its natural range limited to pockets of marsh and swampland on the continent's east coast, extending from New South Wales to Southeast Queensland.
+Swamp Sheoak is a wet-site-tolerant tree native to Australia; its natural range is limited to pockets of marsh and swampland on the continent's east coast, extending from New South Wales to Southeast Queensland.

-It grows at a moderate rate, up to a height of 20 m (65 ft), though it is more typically 10 to 16 m (33 to 52 ft) tall with a single trunk that widens slightly toward the base, sometimes with fluting on large trees.
-The bark is grey to dark brown, smooth on young trees, becoming on mature trees rough, scaly and with shallow longitudinal cracks.
+It grows at a moderate rate, reaching up to 20 m (65 ft), though it is more typically 10 to 16 m (33 to 52 ft) tall, with a single trunk that widens slightly toward the base, sometimes with fluting on large trees.
+The bark is grey to dark brown, smooth on young trees, becoming rough, scaly, and with shallow longitudinal cracks on mature trees.

 The branches start low on the trunk and are held close, forming a narrow, columnar crown with drooping, wispy, needle-thin branchlets, each up to 30 cm (1 ft) long and dull green.
 After two to three seasons, the tree sheds these, carpeting the ground, where they quickly become brown.